Grover Cleveland Smart

 Grover later moved back to Clinton to be with another sister, Rachel Kenney and lived in a hatchery there.

-He was only 38 years old when he died.
+He was only 38 years old when he died on July 26, 1926.